gerdaresearch/flower-retailer-customer-satisfaction-survey2021-Japan/README.md

 <br>

 ● Recommended citation
-Aoki, Kyoko (2021). *The structure of customer satisfaction Flower retailers 2021 JCSI Japanese Customer Satisfaction Index custom survey*.
+Aoki, Kyoko (2021). *The structure of customer satisfaction.
+Flower retailers: 2021 JCSI Japanese Customer Satisfaction Index custom survey*.
 Council for the Improvement of the Vase-life of Japanese Flowers.

 About